-The financial statements of the controlling company have been audited by KPMG Slovenija, Podjetje za Revidiranje, d.o.o., who audited the financial statements of Sava Re and the Sava Insurance Group for 2020.
-In 2020, most of the Group's subsidiary companies were audited by the local auditing staff of the same auditing firm.
-The 2020 financial statements of three Group member were audited by another audit firm.
+The financial statements of the parent company are audited by KPMG Slovenia, Podjetje za Revidiranje, who have audited the 2021 financial statements of Sava Re and the Sava Insurance Group.
+In 2021, most of the Group's subsidiary companies were audited by the local auditing staff of the same auditing firm.
+The 2020 and 2021 financial statements of three Group members were audited by another audit firm.
 A contract for the auditing of the financial statements was signed with KPMG in 2019, covering the period 2019-2021.
 Sava Re complies with the provision on auditor rotation under the Insurance Act.

-Holders of qualifying shares in the Company as at 31 December 2020
+Holders of qualifying shares in the company as at 31 December 2021

 Shareholder No. of shares Holding % voting rights SDH d.d.
-3,043,883 17.7% 19.6% Intercapital securities Ltd. - fiduciary account 2,487,252 14.4% 16.0%
+3,043,883 17.7% 19.6% Intercapital Securities Ltd., fiduciary account 2,565,981 14.9% 16.6%